-The local mirror setup for Option IV is shown in the following illustration:
+The setup for Option IV is shown in the following illustration:

-Select a mirror server host with the following characteristics:
+Select a proxy host with the following characteristics:

-- This server runs on either CentOS (v5.x, v6.x) or RHEL (v5.x, v6.x) and has several GB of storage available. - The firewall allows all cluster nodes (the servers on which you want to install HDP) to access this server, and allows this server to access the Internet (at least those Internet servers for the repositories to be proxied).
+- This server runs on either one of the supported OSes and has several GB of storage available. - The firewall allows all cluster nodes (the servers on which you want to install HDP) to access this server, and allows this server to access the Internet (at least those Internet servers for the repositories to be proxied).